Pregnancy Smoothies Recipe: Top 10 to Boost Your Prenatal Glow

 Personally, I went with the American Pregnancy Association’s recommendation of about 12 oz per day (so one coffee based smoothie would have probably been just fine…).

 So be sure not to go overboard using green tea, coffee or lots of chocolate in your smoothies.

 It’s always a good idea to limit foods with added sugars because they are often high calorie.
 And consuming too many calories can lead to gaining too much weight which puts you and your baby at risk.

 Even if you aren’t gaining too much weight, added sugars should still be avoided because they increase risk of hypertension and chronic heart disease.

-So, now that I’ve become just another person telling you to “eat this” and “don’t do that” during pregnancy (please forgive me!)..
+So, now that I’ve become just another person telling you to “eat this” and “don’t do that” during pregnancy (please forgive me!)...
 Let’s get to the fun part.
-Healthy nutritious smoothie recipes!
+Healthy nutritious, yummy recipes!

 Best Smoothies to Meet Increased Nutrient Needs

 Drinking healthy smoothies can take some of the drama out of your diet.
 They can be an easy, quick, healthy and delicious meal you can consume prior to, during, and after pregnancy.

 I’ve prepared this guide so you’ll be able to tell easily which ingredients you should go for and which to avoid at the different stages.